 Your Dive!
-Tutukaka shipwreck adventure includes detailed onshore briefings, transport via our purpose built high speed wreck diving boat and the assistance of highly trained dive masters and instructors who will personally guide you in small groups.
+Tutukaka shipwreck adventure includes detailed onshore briefings, transport via our purpose built high speed wreck diving boat and the assistance of highly trained dive masters.

 The wreck trips run three times a day.
 The first trip is at 8.30 to the Tui and then we return to shore for our surface interval, before diving the Waikato at 11.30am.
 There is a third trip to the Waikato that runs at 2.30pm.
 Choose the dive that suits you best.